weslambert/DinoSOARLab/README.md

 ## Feature parity updates (in progress):

-- [ ] Mark case with label/tag once a host is quarantined
+- [ ] Mark case with label/tag (and/or create an alert inside Security Onion console) once a host is quarantined

 ## NOTE
 This is NOT an officially supported Security Onion integration, so usage is at your own risk.